bulwinkel/gradle-git-version/README.md

 gradle-git-version
 ===
-Gradle plugin for generating version information based on git tags.
+Gradle plugin that provides version information based on your git repository.

 License
 ===